-How to install a Debian 9 (Stretch) Minimal Server
+How to Install a Debian 11 (Bullseye) Minimal Server

-This tutorial shows how to install a Debian 9 (Stretch) minimal server.
-The purpose of this guide is to provide a minimal Debian setup that can be used as the basis for our other Debian 9 tutorials and the perfect server guides here at howtoforge.com.
+This tutorial shows how to install a Debian 11 - Bullseye - minimal server in detail with many screenshots.
+The purpose of this guide is to provide a minimal setup that can be used as the basis for our other Debian 11 tutorials here at howtoforge.com.

-To install a Debian 9 server system you will need the following:
+To install a Debian 11 server system, you will need the following:

-- the Debian Stretch network installation CD, available here:
+- The Debian Buster network installation CD is available here:

 2 Preliminary Note

 In this tutorial, I will use the hostname server1.example.com with the IP address 192.168.0.100 and the gateway 192.168.0.1.
 These settings might differ for you, so you have to replace them where appropriate.

 Insert your Debian 11 (Bullseye) network installation CD into your system (or a USB drive where you installed the iso file) and boot from it.
 When you use virtualization software like VMware or Virtualbox, then select the Debian 11 minimal iso file as the source file for the DVD drive of the VM.
 You don't have to burn it to a CD or DVD for that first.